How to Use Diatomaceous Earth in Your Garden

 Tick, Mite, and Flea Prevention

 Diatomaceous earth can even be used for tick, mite, and flea prevention.
-Many pet owners and farmers simply choose to apply diatomaceous earth directly to the fur of their pets and farm animals, but you can also spray it in your lawn or garden to help keep them at bay.
+Many pet owners and farmers simply choose to apply diatomaceous earth directly to the fur of their pets and farm animals.
+You can also spray it in your lawn or garden to help keep them at bay.
 It’s also nice to know that you didn’t have to use chemicals in your lawn.
 For every gallon of water that you use, you’ll want to add 1 to 4 tablespoons of diatomaceous earth.
 Don’t hold anything back when you’re spraying your lawn, garden, or shrub areas.

 Helps to Relocate Unwanted Ants